tksarah/dockerfile/nfs-connector/test-20150305/README.md

 * Ubuntu 14.04 x86_64 (baseimage-docker)
 * CDH 5.3.1
-* clustered Data ONTAP 8.2.x or later (single node)
+* clustered Data ONTAP 8.2.x or later
+  * Pre configuration on a single node cluster
   * 1 SVM , 2 LIFs , 2 Volumes

 <a name="cont"></a>